About the Application

 Managing your Application

 Once you have submitted the SGS online application and paid your application fee, you can check the status of your application through your on-line application account.
+This is the most up-to-date information available, and staff at SGS or the Faculty of Law will not have further information.

 Remember to enter your SGS applicant ID on the documents you mail in.
 Our graduate co-ordinator will update this information so that you can check online when your application is complete.